Cross Enrollment Frequently Asked Questions

 If you are an S&T student wanting to take classes at another UM campus simply log into Joe’SS and navigate to your Student Center.
 Under the Academics area you will see a link for Enroll: MU, UMKC, UMSL.
 Use the links provided to search the other campus Schedule of Classes to determine what courses are available.
 You will want to check for online instruction mode unless you are willing to travel to the campus.

-What is Cross Enrollment?
+What is Cross Campus Enrollment?

-Who is the Host campus?
+Who is the Host institution?

-Who is the Home campus?
+Who is the Home institution?

 Why should I cross enroll?

-Cross Enrollment gives student more flexibility with their course selection.
-If a course is full on your home campus, you might be able to enroll in the same course on another campus.
+Cross-campus enrollment gives student more flexibility with their course selection. e.g., if a course is full at S&T, you might be able to enroll in the same course at the host campus.
+It is easy to apply, there is no application fee, credits automatically transfer upon successful course completion, and broader course choices make it easier to graduate on time.

 Is there an application fee?